Oregano oil is easy to make and should be every survivalist’s bug-out bag, first-aid kit, and every self-sustainable home’s bathroom cabinet.

-After two weeks, your oil will be potent and ready for use so, strain out the oregano, pour into a dispensing bottle, and you’re ready for almost anything.
+After two weeks, your oil will be potent and ready for use, so strain out the oregano, pour it into a dispensing bottle, and you’re prepared for almost anything.

 Homemade oregano oil can last for up to a year if kept refrigerated.
-If you want to extend its lifespan even further, add a couple of drops of grapefruit or lemon oil, both of which are natural preservatives.
+If you want to extend its lifespan, add a few drops of grapefruit or lemon oil, which are natural preservatives.

 Oregano Oil Uses

-When it comes to survival, “long-term protection against infection and disease” is going to prove vital and wild oregano is the Rolls Royce of natural antibiotics.
+When it comes to survival, “long-term protection against infection and disease” will prove vital and wild oregano is the Rolls Royce of natural antibiotics.

 Not only that, oregano oil “is a potent and effective antimicrobial, so can prevent the spread of dangerous microorganisms.

-Recent events reminded us all that new viruses could threaten the human population at any time and having oregano oil on hand to treat respiratory problems, coughs, sore throats, and nasal congestion could ensure your survival in a dangerous new world.
+Recent events reminded us that new viruses could threaten the human population anytime.
+Having oregano oil on hand to treat respiratory problems, coughs, sore throats, and nasal congestion could ensure survival in a dangerous new world.